LLLichtenstein/Usability-Study---eLearning-Application/README.md

 > > https://github.com/LLLichtenstein/Usability-Study-for-an-eLearning-Application/blob/main/usability_gsa_poster_large.jpg <br>
 ## THE DOCUMENTATION
 ### Research
-> > `Analyzed and heuristically evaluated Anatomy and Physiology resources that exhibit eLearning to inform the design of my project.`<br>
+> > `Analyzed and heuristically evaluated anatomy and physiology resources that exhibit eLearning to inform my project design.`<br>
 > > ### Project Proposal
 > > I mapped out the scope of my project in the Project Proposal including the product, client, problem statement, and user-activity methods.
 In addition, I specified that I will conduct a competitive analysis and heuristic evaluation of websites that meet my criteria of anatomy and physiology eLearning. <br>
 > > https://github.com/LLLichtenstein/Usability-Study-for-an-eLearning-Application/blob/main/usability_project_proposal.pdf <br>